cfcanaoj/xd2000samples/SUMCPPopenmp/README.md

  s = \sum_{i,j} S_{i,j}
 ```
 # Download
 Download this at the login node of CfCA server.
+You can specify any directory instead of `test`.

 	ssh <username>@xd01.cfca.nao.ac.jp
 	cd /work/<username>